wh-alice/mig_visualstudio/vs/extensibility/how-to--provide-an-asynchronous-visual-studio-service.md

 ---
-title: "How to: Provide an Asynchronous Visual Studio Service | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Provide an Asynchronous Visual Studio Service" ms.custom: "" ms.date: "10/19/2016"
 ms.reviewer: ""